Chile: 21st century

 Chile achieved global recognition for the successful rescue of 33 trapped miners in 2010.
 On 5 August 2010, the access tunnel collapsed at the San José copper and gold mine in the Atacama Desert near Copiapó in northern Chile, trapping 33 men 700 m below ground.
 A rescue effort organized by the Chilean government located the miners 17 days later.
 All 33 men were brought to the surface two months later on 13 October 2010 over a period of almost 24 hours, an effort that was carried on live television around the world.

-2019–20 Chilean protests are a series of country-wide protests in response to a rise in the Santiago Metro's subway fare, the increased cost of living, privatization and inequality prevalent in the country.
+From 2019 to 2022, Chile endured a series of nationwide protests in response to a rise in the Santiago Metro's subway fare, the increased cost of living, privatization, and inequality.
 On 15 November, most of the political parties represented in the National Congress signed an agreement to call a national referendum in April 2020 regarding the creation of a new Constitution, later postponed to October due to the COVID-19 pandemic.
-On 25 October 2020, Chileans voted 78.28 per cent in favor of a new constitution, while 21.72 per cent rejected the change.
-Voter turnout was 51 percent.
-An election for the members of the Constitutional Convention was held in Chile between 15 and 16 May 2021.
+On 25 October 2020, Chileans voted 78.28 percent in favor of a new constitution, while 21.72 percent rejected the change; voter turnout was 51 percent.
+An election for the members of the Constitutional Convention was held in Chile between 15 and 16 May 2021; the results saw a complete rearrangement of the political system established since the end of Pinochet's dictatorship in 1990, with various independent and leftist candidates performing strongly relative to conventional center-right and center-left parties.

-On 19 December 2021, a leftist candidate, the 35-year-old former student protest leader Gabriel Boric, won Chile's presidential election to become the country's youngest ever leader.
-On 11 March 2022, Boric was sworn in as president to succeed outgoing President Sebastian Pinera.
-Out of 24 members of Gabriel Boric's female-majority Cabinet, 14 are women.
+On 19 December 2021, a leftist candidate, the 35-year-old former student protest leader Gabriel Boric, won Chile's presidential election to become the country's youngest leader.
+On 11 March 2022, Boric was sworn in as president to succeed outgoing President Sebastian Piñera.
+The majority of Boric's Cabinet—14 out of 24—are women, which is a first in the Western Hemisphere.

-On 4 September 2022, voters rejected overwhelmingly the new constitution in the constitutional referendum, which was put forward by the constitutional convention.
-The rejected new constitution, supported strongly by president Boric, proved to be too radical and left-leaning for the majority of voters.
+On 4 September 2022, voters rejected the new constitution proposal in the constitutional referendum, which was put forward by the left-leaning Constitutional Convention.
+On 17 December 2023, voters rejected a second new constitution proposal in a new constitutional referendum, written by the conservative-led Constitutional Council.